Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Introduction

-The following steps adopted in our formulation (see ~\citep{Zen2020}) are canonical: \begin{enumerate} \item[(a)] Assuming the multiverse conception of a superposition of many universes, existing in parallel, and the superposition principle for linear systems\footnote{We apply here the superposition principle (superposition property), assuming a scenario in which the existence of multiple parallel universes is equivalent to the coexistence of linear systems, where the net superposition response caused by two or more stimuli is the sum of the responses that would have been caused by each stimulus individually.
-This assumption, although non-linear in the original FLRW metric, finds shelter in Hawking's predictions that our big bang was just one in an infinite number of big bangs that occurred simultaneously - each of them creating its own separate and independent universe.} we summed the resulting set of Friedman equations for the $\Lambda$CDM on the parameter $\xi$:
+The deduction of the complex Friedmann's-type equations was carried out through the following simple canonical steps~\citep{Zen2020}: \begin{enumerate} \item[(a)] Assuming the multiverse conception and the superposition principle for linear independent systems, we summed the resulting set of Friedman's-type equations for the complex $\Lambda$CDM model on the parameter $\xi$ which scans the hypothetical set of multiple universes:

 where $H_{\xi}(t)=\dot{a}^{2}_{\xi}(t)/a^{2}_{\xi}(t)$.
-This formulation, with a cosmic scale factor $a_{\xi}(t)$, assumed to be analytic continued to the complex plane, becomes equivalent from a conceptual point of view of describing a hypothetical general metric of maximally symmetrical and homogeneous superposed multiple universes; the discrete parameter $\xi$ scans the hypothetical set of multiple universes proposed by S. Hawking and T. Hertog~\citep{Hawking2018}.
-This approaches surpasses this way the conventional limits adopted for the lapse and conformal metric factors, exploring the interplay between differential geometry and complex manifolds, following an apprenticeship with Paul Dirac as early as 1937 about the role of complex variables in quantum mechanics\footnote{ In~\citep{Dirac1937}, Dirac advocated that ``...in certain cases it is advantageous to consider some of our (quantum mechanics) variables $q^{,}_r$ as complex variables and to suppose the representatives of states and dynamical variables to depend on them in accordance with the theory of functions of a complex variable.''
-And added the historical phrase: ``...This significance of the q's of course gets lost when we consider them as complex variables, but we have, however, some beautiful mathematical features appearing instead, and we gain a considerable amount of mathematical power for the working out of particular examples.''}\citep{Dirac1937}.
-Following this methodology, we have obtained a closed set of field equations with multiple singularities that relate the scale factor $a_{\xi}(t)$, analytic continued to the complex plane, the energy density $\rho_{\xi}(t)$ and the pressure $p_{\xi}(t)$ for a flat, open and closed universe, which reduce, similarly to the case of a single-pole metric, to
+This formulation, with a complex cosmic scale factor $a_{\xi}(t)$ becomes equivalent from a conceptual point of view of describing a hypothetical general metric of maximally symmetric and homogeneous superposed multiple universes.
+Following this methodology, we have obtained a closed set of field equations with multiple singularities that relate the scale factor $a_{\xi}(t)$, the energy density $\rho_{\xi}(t)$ and the pressure $p_{\xi}(t)$ for a flat, open and closed universe, which reduce, similarly to the case of a single-pole metric, to